 When you buy a house, there are more costs than the down payment and the mortgage.
 And when you sell a house, there are costs then, too.
 A buyer has to pay fees at closing, and a seller has to pay agent commissions at closing.
 Understanding closing costs can’t prevent surprises and unexpected financial challenges at closing.
-So here’s a breakdown of closing costs for buyers and sellers in san bernardino, riverside counties.
+So here’s a breakdown of closing costs for buyers and sellers in San Bernardino, Riverside, and San Diego Counties.

 What Are Closing Costs for Buyers and Sellers?

-Many people aren’t aware that there are closing costs for both buyers and sellers in san bernardino, riverside counties.
+Many people aren’t aware that there are closing costs for both buyers and sellers in San Bernardino, Riverside, and San Diego Counties.
 These closing costs are fees that cover the costs of finalizing the mortgage.
 As the term suggests, these fees are paid at closing – that last step in the transaction when the property title is actually transferred to the buyer.

 The bulk of the closing costs are paid by the buyer, but the seller will pay closing costs too, usually the agent’s commission.
 You can, however, get a good idea of what your closing costs will be by checking out the Loan Estimate, which details these costs and must be provided by the lender within three days of receipt of your application.